Homemade Mango Frooti Recipe (Tastes Just Like The Tetra Pack!)

 Ingredients

-Ripe Mangoes – I prefer Alphonso or Kesar mangoes, as they are bright orange, sweet, less fibrous, and juicy.
-You can use any ripe, juicy mango of your choice, but make sure it is bright orange, sweet, and less fibrous.
+- Ripe Mangoes – I prefer Alphonso or Kesar mangoes, as they are bright orange, sweet, less fibrous, and juicy.
+You can use any ripe, juicy mango you like, but make sure it is bright orange, sweet, and less fibrous.
+If fresh mangoes aren’t in season, use canned mango pulp from brands like Kesar, Deep, or Laxmi, easily found at Indian grocery stores.
+Avoid watery or fibrous mango varieties, such as Totapuri, for this recipe.

-Raw Mangoes – The addition of raw mangoes gives a slight tanginess to the drink.
+- Raw Mangoes – Adding raw mangoes gives the drink a slight tanginess.

 How To Make Mango Frooti